jentery/SWDemo/index.md

 Project editor: Jentery Sayers (UVic)
 SpokenWeb director and PI: Jason Camlot (Concordia)

+## Roadmap

+* Add more files to the collection.
+* Render each file available in PDF for downloading and printing.
+* Make the entire collection available in ZIP for downloading.

 ## Contribute

 If you're a member of the SpokenWeb team and would like us to add your teaching and learning materials to this collection, then please email your files to [Jentery Sayers](https://www.uvic.ca/humanities/english/people/regularfaculty/sayers-jentery.php).